-RFC was recently engaged by the City of Tacoma Public Works Department (City) to provide a cost of service study for wastewater, surface water, and solid waste utilities.
-The study involves developing user-friendly cost of service models for all three utilities.
-The project involves training City staff on the use of the models and developing a manual on the use of the models.
+Raftelis was assisted the City of Tacoma Public Works Department (City) with a cost of service study for wastewater, surface water, and solid waste utilities.
+The study involved developing user-friendly cost of service models for all three utilities, training City staff on the use of the models, and developing a manual on the use of the models.
 One of the features of the models is to integrate the data from the City’s mainframe system directly into the models so the models can be easily updated.
 The models will also be capable of comparing actual and budgeted revenues and expenses so the City can take corrective action if needed.

-The cost of service analysis for the solid waste utility incorporates changeover from weekly collection to bi-weekly collection and accounting for the corresponding potential reduction in revenues.
-Surface water analysis included credits for properties that have direct discharge, revised rates for the incorporation of the open space program, and consideration of peaking factors.
-Wastewater cost of service analysis allocations to strength are currently at 34%, 33%, 33% to flow, BOD, and SS, respectively.
-The analysis includes a review of the strength cost allocation parameters to ensure greater equity.
+The cost of service analysis for the solid waste utility incorporated changeover from weekly collection to bi-weekly collection and accounted for the corresponding potential reduction in revenues.
+Surface water analysis included credits for properties that have direct discharge, revised rates for the incorporation of the open space program, and considered peaking factors.
+The wastewater cost of service analysis included a review of the strength cost allocation parameters to ensure greater equity.
 All three utilities also had discounts for low-income customers, which would continue in this analysis.